flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180723-18-08-20-pirates-of-the-caribbean.md

     WaPo reports: pirates are often directly involved w/corrupt officials.
   card_citation: ''
 card_4:
-  card_text: "> a\x1CThis reminds me of how the problems started off the coast of eastern Africa.”\n> \n> Roodal Moonilal, opposition lawmaker from neighboring Trinidad and Tobago, likening Venezuelan pirates to Somalia, where impoverished fisherman turned to hijacking passing vessels after the country's collapse in the 1990s."
+  card_text: "> ax1CThis reminds me of how the problems started off the coast of eastern Africa.”n> n> Roodal Moonilal, opposition lawmaker from neighboring Trinidad and Tobago, likening Venezuelan pirates to Somalia, where impoverished fisherman turned to hijacking passing vessels after the country's collapse in the 1990s."
   card_citation: ''
 card_5:
   card_text: >-